Plant health controls

 Quarantine measures help to keep foreign pests out of areas where they could damage crops, trees, wild plants and ecosystems.
 Under plant health legislation a number of plant pests and diseases are classified as quarantine organisms and are therefore subject to statutory control.

 For further information about pests and diseases, see the Plant Health Portal.

 What to do if you identify a quarantine pest or disease

 Early identification is important to help combat quarantine pests and diseases.
 If you find a quarantine organism or suspect one may be present, you should contact your local PHSI immediately to alert them.

-For information on tree-related notifiable pests and diseases, you can call the Forestry Commission helpline on 0117 906 6000 or the Forestry Commission Wales on 0300 068 0300.
+For information on tree-related notifiable pests and diseases, you can contact the Forestry Commission.

-If you’re based in England and Wales and you’re moving plants or plant products in the EU that can host quarantine pests and diseases, they may need plant passports.
+If you’re based in England and Wales and you’re moving plants or plant products within Great Britain that are regulated for plant health purposes, they will need plant passports.

 Read the guidance on moving prohibited plants, plant pests, pathogens and soil.

 Read about fees for non-EU imports of plants and plant products to Great Britain and the changes from 1 April 2021.